How to Use CSS3 Page Breaks to Organize Printed Web Pages

 }

-Then, you can either create a new element with the class in between the elements, or assign class in the preceding element like so.
+You can then either create a new element with this class between the elements or apply the class to the preceding element, like so:

-Now, you should find the heading and the orphan at the following page.
+Now, the heading and the orphaned text should appear on the next page.

 Widows and Orphans

-The method above can be tedious if you have very large amounts of content.
-So, instead of forcing the content to break, it would be better to set the minimum threshold of the widows and orphans.
+The method above can be tedious for large amounts of content.
+Instead of manually forcing page breaks, it’s more efficient to set a minimum threshold for widows and orphans.

-In typography, widows and orphans are the unfortunate names used to refer to the left over words or short lines that seem to have been abandoned by the rest of the paragraph on another page.
+In typography, widows and orphans are terms used to describe words or short lines left behind on a different page than the rest of the paragraph.

-By using the orphans and widows property, we can specify the threshold.
-Given the following code example, we can specify at least three lines remain at the bottom or at the beginning of paragraphs where page breaks occur.
+By using the orphans and widows properties, you can specify a minimum threshold.
+For example, the following code ensures at least three lines remain at the bottom or top of paragraphs where page breaks occur:

 p {